neu-spiral/RFonEdge/README.md

 ## Experiments
 main.py for main program.

-testers.py for quick checking of the sparsity and do some other stuff
+testers.py for quick checking of the sparsity.

-flops.py for quick checking of FLOPS
+flops.py for quick checking of model FLOPS.

-profile/config_*.yaml template of the configuration file.
-One for each pruning ratio.
+profile/config*.yaml template the configuration files.
+Each represents a resulting pruning ratio.

-run.sh templates script for running the code.
+run.sh templates an example script for running the code.